To avoid some common errors in your clients' billing, you need to understand some core concepts; Income, Cashflow, Credits and Refunds.

 Check out our free course on Amilia University 🎓

-Income: This column in the client billing tab is related to sales and purchases.
-There is no actual money moving around in this column, only registrations and credits.
+Income: This column in the client's billing tab is related to sales and purchases.
+There's no actual money moving around in this column, only registrations and credits.
 Here, you'll find 2 things.
 The items we add to the account which cause the client to owe money (ex 1: invoices for online purchases or additional fees).

 Contrary to this, we also find items that will 'credit' the account such as credit memos of canceled purchases and rebates that are displayed, as in ex 2.

 Cashflow: This column is related to money that is circulating to and from the account such as Payments and Refunds.
 In this column, you will find Payments (as shown in ex 1) and Refunds (as shown in ex 2).

 Actions you can Perform in a Client's Billing Account

 You may notice some transactions are in different languages.
 The description of a transaction is saved at its creation based on the language the user prefers in SmartRec.
 A confirmation of each action can be sent to your client.